Some towns not holding in-person annual meetings

 Davis said his recommendation needs to be decided by the Board of Selectmen.

-He noted that the Town Meeting typically has 100-150 residents in attendance, meaning the earliest a reschedule could happen is September, if the governor’s gathering limit is lifted.
+He noted that the Town Meeting typically has 100 to 150 residents in attendance, meaning the earliest a reschedule could happen is September, if the governor’s gathering limit is lifted.

 “At that point, we will be three quarters of the way through our budget year,” Davis said.